- My RolesBrand design, web design and web development

-After gathering the project requirements and doing preliminary market research, I invited the client to do a half-day workshop on defining the brand.
-The meeting helped clarify the organization's mission, vision, audience, attributes and personality.
+After gathering the project requirements and doing preliminary market research, I invited the client to do a half-day workshop to define the brand.
+The meeting helped clarify the organization's mission, vision, audience, and personality.

-Originally, the target customers were split into three groups: health care providers (physicians, nurses, therapists and more), scientific researchers and the general public.
-With such a broad audience scope, I decided to create two lightweight personas to guide our conversations during the exercises.
+Originally, the target audience were grouped into health care providers, scientific researchers and the general public.
+To narrow it down, I worked with the client to create two lightweight personas to guide our conversations during the exercises.

-The ultimate output of the meeting was a brand guideline document, which summarizes the company's goals, values, voice and tone.
-It gave the business a strong foundation in knowing how to present itself to the customers.
+The ultimate output of the meeting was a brand guideline document, which summarized the company's goals, values, voice, and tone.
+This gave the business a strong foundation in knowing how to present itself to its customers.

 Creating the logo

-After many iterations, the final logo is of a stethoscope wrapped around a cross.
-The shape of the elements is meant to be simple and explicit to help people understand that it is a first aid company taught by health care providers.
+After many iterations, we settled on a stethoscope wrapped around a cross.
+I intended the shapes to be simple and explicit to help people immediately recognize ICFA as a first aid company taught by health care providers.

 Building the website

-The first version of the website was aimed to be a straight-forward introduction to the company and the services it provides.
-The business goal was to get potential customers (like Mark and Sarah) confident enough about the service to book a session through the contact form.
-Therefore, I designed and coded a single-page landing experience that leads to the intended call to action.
+The first version of the website was a single-page landing experience that introduced the company and its services.
+The business goal was to get potential customers confident enough about the service to book a session through the contact form.